arakhmat/perception/README.md

 ```
 ### Build
 Import the project to Android Studio and it will build automatically.
+### Limitations
+* The application was tested only on Sony Xperia m4 Aqua.
+It most likely will not convert raw YUV data to RGB image correctly on any other device due to unusual format of YUV data on Xperia m4 Aqua.
 ## Acknowledgments
 * [AI Camera](https://github.com/bwasti/AICamera) - Demonstration of using Caffe2 inside an Android application
 * [Android Bluetooth Low Energy (BLE) Example](http://www.truiton.com/2015/04/android-bluetooth-low-energy-ble-example/)
 * [How to Communicate with a Custom BLE using an Android App](https://www.allaboutcircuits.com/projects/how-to-communicate-with-a-custom-ble-using-an-android-app/)
 * [HM-10 Bluetooth 4 BLE Modules](http://www.martyncurrey.com/hm-10-bluetooth-4ble-modules/)